Thomas Christensen

-Bart Thompson was named San Diego men's rowing head coach on September 29, 2021.
+Bart Thompson enters his fifth season at the helm of USD men's rowing after being named head coach on Sept.
+29, 2021.

 "I'm humbled, honored, and excited to be the next Head Coach of Men's Rowing at the University of San Diego," Thompson said.
-"From my first conversations with Athletic Director McGillis and his wonderful staff, it was evident that their mission and values align with my own.
-They have a strong desire to build a winning program, but even more importantly a desire to develop young people of character who will succeed in all aspects of their lives.
+"From my first conversations with athletic department staff, it was evident that their mission and values align with my own.
+They have a strong desire to build a winning program, but even more importantly, a desire to develop young people of character who will succeed in all aspects of their lives.
 USD is a premier Catholic university in an equally great city, set on a beautiful body of water for rowing.
-The previous head coach did a wonderful job developing this roster, and I'm excited to work with Coach Janiak and these driven young men to take the program to even greater heights.
 I had the opportunity to visit with three outstanding and passionate members of the USD alumni rowing community during the hiring process, and I am very much looking forward to engaging with them, and the many other alumni who care so much, to preserve and strengthen the tradition of the Torero program."

 Prior to Adrian College, Thompson was an assistant founder and served as an assistant coach at the University of Missouri's Kansas City Rowing Club in Kansas City (2016-2017), as well as the co-founder and head coach for the men's & women's juniors program at the Kansas City Boat Club (2015-2017).